sparrowappsco/bitbuddy/README.md

 - Biometric authentication, Secure Wipe, and much more!

 ## Support
-If you experience any issues in relation to application functionality, try these troubleshooting tips.
+If you experience any issues concerning application functionality, try these troubleshooting tips.

 **1. Information Not Loading**